SoapBox Faith

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema, the description adequately lists returned fields (season, color, year, feast).
-For a simple lookup tool with one optional parameter, this is complete information for an agent.
+Given no output schema, the description usefully lists what data is returned (season, color, year, feast).
+It also mentions what is not included (daily readings).
+For a simple tool with one optional parameter, this is reasonably complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.